Manchester professional (35): buy now or keep renting and invest?

 Finally, test the hard choices: retire later, move cheaper, share housing costs, reduce non-rent spending, or accept that the required pension pot is materially larger than a homeowner's.
 The point of the model is not to make renting look impossible.
 It is to stop rent from being accidentally omitted.

-Open the scenario and start tweaking →This scenario is an educational estimate, not personal financial advice.
+This scenario is an educational estimate, not personal financial advice.
 It simplifies pension tax, benefit eligibility, Local Housing Allowance limits, investment implementation, rent inflation, tenancy law, care costs, and household-specific choices so you can compare the trade-offs before making a real decision.